-- Every HONORS student must read TWO BOOKS that are: - vi. at least 225 pages long..unless you choose from this list: College Bound Reading List - 1.
-If you choose from this list, the length of the books does not matter.
+• Every HONORS student must read TWO BOOKS that are:

+- vi. at least 225 pages long...unless you choose two from this list: College Bound Reading List - If you choose from this list, the length of the books does not matter.
 However, you must choose books you HAVE NOT previously read, - vii.
-OR are found on one of the following lists: - YALSA's Teen Book Finder App & Database, The Hub's Selected Lists, or Home Recommended Reading - LibGuides at American Library Association - a.
-If you would like to read someting that is not on this list, email Mrs. Yuhas: kyuhas@williamandreed.com for approval.
+OR are found on one of the following lists: (these must be at leat 225 pages) YALSA's Teen Book Finder App & Database, The Hub's Selected Lists, or Home Recommended Reading - LibGuides at American Library Association - a.
+If you would like to read something that is not on this list, email Mrs. Yuhas: kyuhas@williamandreed.com for approval.
 Include a link to the book from Amazon. - viii. approved by your parents and guardians, - ix. not a title you have read previously, and - x. not a graphic novel. - Follow all the directions as listed on page 1 for all students, so you will need to have 2 books & 2 sets of annotations.